I Can Help With...

 Marketing, Branding & Advertising

 Advertising begins as art and turns into a science.
 In the beginning, it's about finding a way to gain attention in your market.
-That takes an intimate knowledge of your market/your niche slice of your market and how to be different from your competition.
+That takes an intimate knowledge of your market/your niche slice of your market and knowing how to be different from your competition.
 What makes you stand apart?
-And once you have advertised, it's about reading the data and tweaking to optimize.
+Once you have advertised, it's about reading the data and tweaking to optimize.
 Most small start-up businesses grossly underestimate the importance and cost of effective advertising.
-Effective- meaning, you get to stay in business.
-More surprisingly, the majority of those that create creative assets are not taught about business leaving a disjoint in the very approach to the materials.
+And they chop and change strategies too quickly.
+It's very hard to learn what works and what doesn't when your sample sizes are very small.
+The next component is the creative.
+Surprisingly, the majority of those who create creative assets are not taught about business (they don't teach business in design school), leaving a disjoint in the very approach to the materials.
+Your business marketing strategy must be represented by your "creative".
+Otherwise, like many, you are left with ineffective advertising.
 (Click here for a great book for creatives that want "a framework for their concepts to succeed".)